 Georg Baselitz + Carl Fredrik Hill

-Some Notes On the Study of Hill by Ola Billgren, artist.
+Some Notes on The Study of Hill, essay by Ola Billgren, Swedish artist

 In the oeuvre that Carl Fredrik Hill left at his death in 1911 drawings occupy a prominent position, beginning with a schoolboy’s pencil studies drawn from nature and finishing with a defeated world conqueror’s high-handed visions, at once its given traditional substratum and its eruptive finale.

 In between, a period can be distinguished during which the drawings in conjunction with the oil paintings which they were intended to serve form the storm centre of this remarkable artistic output.
 The years are 1876 and 1877 and the places before whose features Hill’s artistic activity culminates are, among others, Champagne, Fontainebleau, and Luc.
 From this period of restless work and roving in the landscape between Paris and the Atlantic coast a few sketchbooks have been preserved whose importance was highlighted recently by Sten Åke Nilsson on the occasion of an exhibition of Hill’s work from 1876 onwards.
 The contents of the books are primarily sketches for paintings drawn in black crayon on thin paper, a technique which more or less unintentionally resulted in the drawings being copied in reverse on to the back of the page or on the following page, an effect which Hill, always prone to pick up new ideas, seized on when he continued to work on his motif.